iokiwi/moneyapp/README.md

 This is a semi serious app to try real world deployments of several technologies including Open Telemetry, HoneyComb, ECS and more.

-## Quickstart with Docker Dev Environment
+## Quick start with Docker Dev Environment

 Copy the default config files.
 There's no need to change anything just yet.